SignalK/SensESP/README.md

     etc.
 ```

-Assuming the project compiled and uploaded, your ESP will be running the example code.
-Since the first thing it needs to do is connect to a wifi network, and it doesn't know what network, it will broadcast a wifi SSID for you to connect to so you can configure it.
+If the project compiles and uploads, your ESP will be running the example code.
+Since the first thing it needs to do is connect to a wifi network, and it doesn't know what network to connect to, it will broadcast a wifi SSID for you to connect to so you can configure it.
 Connect your computer or phone wifi to the "Configure sensesp" network.
 A captive portal may pop up, but if it doesn't, open a browser and go to 192.168.4.1.
 Enter your wifi credentials to allow the device to access the network that your Signal K Server is on.
 Also enter a suitable name, for example `BilgeMonitor` for the device.
 (No more than 16 characters, no spaces.)
 Save the configuration with the button on the bottom of the page, and the ESP will restart and try to connect to your wifi network.

 Once on the network, SensESP should automatically find your Signal K server, assuming it has mDNS enabled (see instructions above).
-If your server has security enabled, you should see an access request for yuor ESP in the Signal K Dashboard, under Security - Access Requests.
+If your server has security enabled (it does by default), you should see an access request for yuor ESP in the Signal K Dashboard, under Security - Access Requests.
 (You must be logged into the Signal K Dashboard to see the Security sub-menu.)
-Select "Read / Write" permission, then Approve it, choosing "Never" for the expiration.
+Leave the "Expiration" field empty, set the Permission to "Read / Write", then Approve it.
 The ESP will restart, and you should start getting data on the Signal K Instrument Panel.
 (Dashboard - Webapps - Instrument Panel)

 ## Low-level wiring